ana-ac/docdash/README.md

 {
     "docdash": {
-        "static": [false|true],         // Display the static members inside the navbar "sort": [false|true],           // Sort the methods in the navbar "sectionOrder": [               // Order the main section in the navbar (default order shown here) "Classes",
+        "static": [false|true],         // Display the static members inside the navbar "name": "",                     // Display name of project in nav (default value "home") "sort": [false|true],           // Sort the methods in the navbar "sectionOrder": [               // Order the main section in the navbar (default order shown here) "Classes",